regal/regal/docs/agents.md

 In addition to agents, the GameInstance's `state` object can contain primitives (like `string`, `number`, and `boolean`) and arrays.
 That's because `state` is actually (*gasp!*) itself an agent.

-This can be useful for storing instance state-specific values:
+This can be useful for storing instance-state-specific values:

 ```ts
 game.state.livesRemaining = 15;